-Under many Applicable Anti-Bribery Laws, Australis is responsible for and may be held liable for acts by Third Party Representatives engaged in activities on behalf of or at the direction of Australis.
-Accordingly, Australis is committed to promoting compliance by all Third Party Representatives with this Policy and requires that:
+Under many Applicable Anti-Bribery Laws, Australis is responsible for and may be held liable for acts by commercial associates which are done on behalf of or at the direction of Australis, such as agents and other representatives, independent contractors, consultants, suppliers and joint venture partners (when acting in such capacity, "Third Party Representatives").
+Accordingly Australis is committed to promoting compliance by all Third Party Representatives with this Policy and requires that:

-- a) Third Party Representatives retained by Australis under written contract should be made aware of, and agree in writing to comply with, Australis' Code of Conduct and this Policy, as a fundamental term of their engagement; - b) where possible, the appointment of Third Party Representatives should be documented in a written agreement including contractual terms requiring compliance with anti-bribery and anti-corruption standards; and - c) appropriate consideration, and where necessary due diligence, of the reputation, history, anti-bribery and anticorruption policies and qualifications of all Third Party Representatives, relative to the size and nature of the engagement, be undertaken prior to appointment, most importantly where it is not possible to obtain from a Third Party Representative the written agreements contemplated above and in jurisdictions where corruption is known or suspected to be prevalent.
+- a) Third Party Representatives retained by Australis under written contract should be made aware of, and agree in writing to comply with, Australis' Code of Conduct and this Policy, as a fundamental term of their engagement; - b) Where possible, the appointment of Third Party Representatives should be documented in a written agreement including contractual terms requiring compliance with anti-bribery and anti-corruption standards; and - c) appropriate consideration, and where necessary due diligence, of the reputation, history, anti-bribery and anti-corruption policies and qualifications of all Third Party Representatives, relative to the size and nature of the engagement, be undertaken prior to appointment, most importantly where it is not possible to obtain from a Third Party Representative the written agreements contemplated above and in jurisdictions where corruption is known or suspected to be prevalent.